muratk5n/thirdwave/en/README.md

 ---

-Nathan Lewis from Caltech is working on the artificial photosynthesis approach, also going to H2 direct.
+Nathan Lewis from Caltech is working on artificial photosynthesis, similar to prev solution, also going to H2 direct.

 ---